-How to Use Barcode Scanner for Inventory in Excel (with Easy Steps)
+How to Use a Barcode Scanner for Inventory Counts in Excel

-A Barcode Scanner is a handheld or stationary input device.
-It is used to capture and read the information contained in barcodes.
+A Barcode Scanner is a handheld or stationary device used to capture and read the information contained in barcodes.
 A Barcode Scanner consists of a lens, a light source, and a light sensor for translating optical impulses into electrical signals.

-How to Use Barcode Scanner for Inventory in Excel: with Easy Steps
+How to Use Barcode Scanners for Inventory in Excel:

 Steps: